vossisboss/tutorial-series/create-portfolio-page.md

 ## Use created blocks in your portfolio app

 You can use the reusable custom blocks you created in your general-purpose `base` app across your site.
-However, it's conventional to define the blocks you wish to use in a blocks.py file in the app in which you intend to use them.
-You can then import the blocks in your app's `blocks.py` file for use in your `models.py` file.
+However, it's conventional to define the blocks you wish to use in a blocks.py file of the app you intend to use them in.
+You can then import the blocks from your app's `blocks.py` file for use in your `models.py` file.

-Now create a `portfolio/blocks.py` file and add the following to it:
+Now create a `portfolio/blocks.py` file and import the block you intend to use as follows:

 ```python
 from base.blocks import BaseStreamBlock